-CDCC registers, confirms, administers and settles derivative transactions traded on the MX and through its Converge© OTC offerings within the Canadian Derivatives Clearing Service (CDCS).
+CDCC registers, confirms, administers and settles derivative transactions traded on the MX and through its Converge[®] OTC offerings within the Canadian Derivatives Clearing Service (CDCS).
 The CDCS platform includes the SOLA-C and SOLA-R application components that were developed by the TMX Group's Information Technology teams.

-The clearing, assignment and exercise of derivative contracts traded on the MX and through CDCC's off-exchange offering are conducted within its clearing application, SOLA-C. Trading transactions for CDCC's Fixed Income offering are delivered via CDS Inc.'s CDSX application.
+The clearing, assignment and exercise of derivative contracts are conducted within its clearing application, SOLA-C. Trading transactions for CDCC's Fixed Income offering are delivered via CDS Inc.'s CDSX application.
 The clearing and settlement of the start and end legs of the Repo transactions are also facilitated through CDCS application system.
-Margin requirement calculations are performed on the margining sub-system SOLA-R which includes additional risk management parameterizations and manages the margin call interface to SPAN.
+Margin requirement calculations are performed on the margining sub-system SOLA-R which includes additional risk management parameterizations and manages the margin call interface to SPAN®.